Binapani-Academy/academy-library/school/CBSE/Class-XII/English/Flamingo/Prose/md/lefl106.md

 pages:
     - 9
     - 10
+footnotes:
+    Stephen Spender: An English poet essayist who concentrated on themes of social injustice and class struggle.
+    Andre Gide: A French writer, humanist, moralist, received the Nobel Prize for Literature in 1947.
+    Richard Wright: An American writer, known for his novel Native Son and his autobiography Black Boy.
+    Ignazio Silone: An Italian writer, who was the founder member of the Italian communist party in 1921, and is known for the book.
+The God That Failed, authored by him.
+    Arthur Koestler: A Hungarian born British novelist, known for his novel Darkness at Noon.
+    Louis Fischer: A well known American journalist and a writer of Mahatma Gandhi's biography entitled The Life of Mahatma Gandhi.
+The Oscar winning film Gandhi is based on this biographical account.
 ---

 And years later, when I was out of Gemini Studios and I had much time but not much money, anything at a reduced price attracted my attention.
 On the footpath in front of the Madras Mount Road Post Office, there was a pile of brand new books for fifty paise each.
 Actually they were copies of the same book, an elegant paperback of American origin.
 'Special low-priced student edition, in connection with the 50th Anniversary of the Russian Revolution', I paid fifty paise and picked up a copy of the book, The God That Failed.
 Six eminent men of letters in six separate essays described 'their journeys into Communism and their disillusioned return'; Andre Gide, Richard Wright, Ignazio Silone, Arthur Koestler, Louis Fischer and Stephen Spender.
 Stephen Spender!
 Suddenly the book assumed tremendous significance.
 Stephen Spender, the poet who had visited Gemini Studios!
 In a moment I felt a dark chamber of my mind lit up by a hazy illumination.
 The reaction to Stephen Spender at Gemini Studios was no longer a mystery.
 The Boss of the Gemini Studios may not have much to do with Spender's poetry.
 But not with his god that failed.